 Welcome to our Inclusion page.

-We understand that there is a lot of information around Special Educational Needs and Disabilities (SEND) therefore, if you would like any further clarification, please contact our Inclusion Leader, Mrs Hill, by calling the school office or emailing email@example.com.
+We understand that there is a lot of information around Special Educational Needs and Disabilities (SEND) therefore, if you would like any further clarification, please contact our SENCO, Mrs Hill, by calling the school office or emailing email@example.com.

-Our Inclusion Leader oversees the day-to-day operation of the school’s SEN and Inclusion Policy and co-ordinates the provision for children who require additional support.
+Our SENCO oversees the day-to-day operation of the school’s SEN and Inclusion Policy and co-ordinates the provision for children who require additional support.

 “All children and young people are entitled to an appropriate education, one that is appropriate to their needs, promotes high standards and the fulfilment of potential.
 This should enable them to achieve their best; become confident individuals living fulfilling lives; and make a successful transition into adulthood, whether into employment, further or higher education or training”